SLakhmani/Learning-Python/README.md

-# Learning-Python-
+# Learning-Python
-Beginner/Intermediate projects learning Python
+Just sharing some beginner/intermediate projects as I learn Python.
+Feel free to take a look!